Skip to main content

 Hospitals in Malaga Province

-There are a number of private hospitals and clinics along along the Costa del Sol.
-Hospital Hospitén Estepona on the A7 between Estepona and San Pedro town has a 24 hour emergency department.
-To the east of the centre of Marbella is the large Hospital Quiron Marbella (formelly known as USP) with separate outpatients and 24 hour emergency department.
-Xanit Hospital International has a modern Hospital in Benalmadena with clinics in Fuengirola and Malaga.
+There are several private hospitals and clinics along the Costa del Sol.
+The Hospital Hospitén Estepona, located on the A7 between Estepona and San Pedro town, has a 24-hour emergency department.
+To the east of Marbella's centre is the large Hospital Quirón Marbella (formerly known as USP), which has a separate outpatient department and a 24-hour emergency department.
+Xanit International Hospital has a modern hospital in Benalmádena and clinics in Fuengirola and Málaga.

 Cable Car Benalmadena